Sermon for the First Sunday of Advent

 Centuries ago, Blaise Pascal, a mathematician and philosopher, wrestled with the tension between reason and belief.

-He argued that when faced with the choice of believing or not believing in God, the rational decision would be to believe.
+Because he argued that when faced with the choice of believing or not believing in God, the rational decision would be to believe.

 However, he added; if God does not exist, the loss is minimal — perhaps just some passing pleasures of this world.